NinerBull/AccWideUILayoutSelection/README.md

 You can configure the addon by typing `/accwideui` into chat.

-* You can toggle whether the Account Wide UI applies automatically to all new characters (or chars you haven't yet logged into after installing the addon).
+* Toggle whether the Account Wide UI applies automatically to all new characters (or chars you haven't yet logged into after installing the addon).
+* Toggle whether your currently visible Action Bars are also applied to all of your characters.
-* You can toggle whether text is written into chat when the Addon sets your UI Layout.
+* Toggle whether text is written into chat when the Addon sets your UI Layout.
-* You can toggle whether the Account Wide UI is used on any or all specs.
+* Toggle whether the Account Wide UI is used on any or all specs.
 You'll need to do this for every character.